unixhead/pyModbusServerGUI/README.md

 # pyModbusServerGUI
-Basic GUI to run a Modbus Server for testing purposes
+Basic GUI to run a Modbus Server for testing purposes.
+Lets you set which coils respond as enabled and put values for input registers, also can set them to random values.

 Makes use of pyModbusTCP for all the hard work: https://github.com/sourceperl/pyModbusTCP

 GUI components use the dearpygui framework: https://github.com/hoffstadt/DearPyGui

+Roadmap is to add in discrete inputs, analogue output registers and then support the values being updated by a remote client.
+You can update them now but it won't be reflected in the GUI.

 # Usage